Receive settlements

 You can accelerate settlements up to a maximum amount per day.
 Your limit is specified in your Pricing Schedule, and Checkout.com may adjust it depending on your processing volume, past use, and other risk factors.
 Settlements can be paid out multiple times in a day until you reach your limit.

-When you reach the day's acceleration limit, any additional funds from that day are deferred and move to your Pending balance.
+When you reach the day's acceleration limit, any additional funds from that day are deferred and move back to your Pending balance.
 Checkout.com pays these funds out to you at the standard speed, usually after we've been settled by the card schemes.

 - Checkout.com entity you're contracted with